 GET THE CARE YOU NEED

-Get regular check-ups to stay on top of your health.
-Click to find out WHY these annual preventative visits are critical, what to expect before, during and after a visit, and how you can access a health provider.
+A lot can happen to our bodies in one year.
+Checking your stats and connecting with a health care provider annually is a good way to stay at the top of your game.
+Click to find out why these annual preventative visits are critical, what to expect/request before, during, and after a visit, and how you can access a health provider in your area.

-- Annual Well Visit for Men – Learn More
+- Annual Well Visit for Him/He/They – Learn More about how a man’s visit and screenings may differ from a woman’s.

 - Also check your area for a family planning/preventative service clinic.

 - Join the #CareWomenDeserve campaign.
 This resource and campaign provides information about accessing the quality health care all people deserve.

 With the latest food trends and mesmerizing social media baking videos, healthy eating doesn’t have to be boring.
 Healthy snacks and meals can be quick, easy and budget-friendly.
 Plus, eating well can help you feel better and have more energy.
 It can even prevent or help manage many common chronic conditions.
 Small improvements every day can make a lasting impact for you and generations to come!

 Here are some flavorful, quick, easy ways to ensure you are fueling your body well.
 Click for our favorite resources and mobile apps to help track your diet, nutrients, and recipe inspiration:

 - Learn about nutrition and healthy eating.
 You’ll find in-depth recommendations and tips for planning, purchasing, storing, and eating healthy foods.